 Miscellaneous cases are excluded from the electronic filing requirement for new civil cases.
-New miscellaneous cases may be emailed to one of the newcases email addresses listed in Section IV (B) or may be submitted via postal mail or physical delivery to the courthouse.
+New miscellaneous cases may be emailed to one of the newcases email addresses listed in Section IV (B) or may be delivered to the courthouse in person or via mail.